Skip to main content

 (Pictured is MSC World Europa, the first World-class ship by MSC Cruises)

-MSC World America will be the second in MSC Cruises' World-class family, following the launch of MSC World Europa.
+MSC World America will be the second in MSC Cruises' World Class family, following the launch of MSC World Europa.

 She will be 215,863 gross tons and 1,060 feet long with a maximum capacity of 6,762 guests.
+There will be some differences compared to MSC World Europa, as MSC World America is being built with a North American market in mind, versus European.

 Image